VincentJouanne/VincentJouanne/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on the repository Flutter Bloc Clean Architecture
+- 🔭 I’m currently working on the repository **Flutter Bloc Clean Architecture**
-- 💼 I am employed as a Flutter Lead Developer @bamlab
+- 💼 I am employed as a Flutter/Nest.js Lead Developer @bamlab

 ---